-- b.
-See Matlab code in (d).
+See Matlab code in (\mathbf{d}) .
 Why do we need a small weight on u(t)?
-Since integral action requires the control signal gain to be large at low frequencies we have to let the control signal be large, otherwise the low frequency gain will be limited independent of noise model. - c.
-If we change the cut-off frequency of the noise filter, we change the cutoff frequency of the low frequency gain of the controller, this is shown in Figure 9.1.
+Since integral action requires the control signal magnitude to be large at low frequencies we have to let the control signal be large, otherwise the low frequency gain will be limited independent of noise model.